sweetmeats83/questions/README.md

 The bundled `docker-compose.yml` includes a [speaches](https://github.com/speaches-ai/speaches) container that handles both:

 - **Speech-to-text** — voice recordings are transcribed automatically after upload using `faster-whisper-small`
-- **Text-to-speech** — the 🔊 button on the question card reads the question aloud using Kokoro TTS
+- **Text-to-speech** — questions are read aloud automatically when they appear (Kokoro TTS); the 🔊 button on the question card toggles auto-read on/off for the session.
+Questions in the answers panel also have individual 🔊 buttons.

 Speaches runs on port `8082` and is reachable by the `web` container over the internal Docker network as `http://speaches:8000`.
 The `speaches-init` container registers both models on every startup via the API.